-In the State of Florida or the Florida Mental Health Act, or “Florida Baker Act”, is a means of providing individuals with emergency services and temporary detention for mental health evaluation and treatment when required, either on a voluntary or an involuntary basis.
+More specifically, The State of Florida or The Florida Mental Health Act of 1971, otherwise referred to as the “Florida Baker Act”, is a means of providing individuals with emergency services and temporary detention for mental health evaluation and treatment when required, either on a voluntary or an involuntary basis.

 An involuntary Baker Act is when a person is taken to a receiving facility for involuntary examination when there is reason to believe that he or she is mentally ill, and because of his or her mental illness: